Kashmir EU Week 2014

-- To examine the implications of the dispute for global peace and security, and
+- to examine the implications of the dispute for global peace and security

-- To define a role for Europe in promoting a peaceful resolution of the conflict.
+- to define a role for the EU in promoting a peaceful resolution to the conflict.